What Is Fine Needle Aspiration of the Thyroid?

-The thyroid is an important organ in your endocrine system that releases hormones that regulate many of the functions in your body.
-The thyroid gland is found at the base of the neck, just below the Adam’s apple.
+The thyroid is an important organ in your endocrine system.
+It releases hormones that regulate many of the functions in your body.
+The thyroid gland is near the base of the neck, just below the Adam’s apple.
 Sometimes small nodules, or lumps, appear on the thyroid.
-When this happens, the doctor may order a test called fine needle aspiration (FNA), or fine needle biopsy, to obtain tissue samples from the thyroid for analysis.
+When this happens, the doctor may order a test known as fine needle aspiration (FNA), or fine needle biopsy, to obtain tissue samples from the thyroid for analysis.

-- have had a persistent cough or unexplained sore throat for a long period
+- a persistent cough, hoarse voice, or unexplained sore throat for a long period

-- have nodules, or lumps, on your throat that you can feel or see
+- nodules, or lumps, on your throat that you can feel or see

-- have lumps that appear on an ultrasound
+- lumps that are detected on a routine ultrasound

-- have a cyst, or fluid-filled lump, on your thyroid
+- a cyst, or fluid-filled lump, on your thyroid

 By aspirating, or obtaining tissue from the site, your doctor will be able to see if the lump is cancerous or not.
-In 70 percent of the cases, the nodule is a benign, or harmless, tumor (Rothrock).
+Most of the time, the nodule will end up being a benign, or harmless, tumor.
 If you have a cyst instead of a nodule, your doctor may perform fine needle aspiration to drain the cyst.

-The procedure usually lasts about 20 minutes.
+The procedure usually lasts about 20 to 30 minutes.
 After the procedure, your doctor will place some gauze over the area and apply pressure for several minutes to stop the bleeding.
 You may see a small bruise on the area within a day or two.
-The doctor may tell you not to take any medications that contain aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) for 24 hours (Rothrock).

 Fine needle aspiration of the thyroid is generally safe.
-Still, there is a risk for some complications, such as (Mathur):
+Still, there are some risks, such as:

-The tissue that was aspirated is usually sent to a lab for analysis.
+Your doctor will send your tissue sample to a lab for analysis.
 The results are usually available within one week.
 The results that come back will fall into one of four categories: